-We are already dealing with an increase of households in urgent and essential need of temporary accommodation.
+There has been an increase of households in urgent and essential need of temporary accommodation.
 Some of these households must self-isolate in line with the guidelines for social distancing to reduce the spread of the coronavirus, protect vulnerable groups and lessen the impact on our national healthcare services, which means we’ve had to take some difficult decisions to help our most vulnerable.

 We appreciate that this will be distressing for the individuals and families affected, who would naturally be looking forward to moving into their new home.
 Many people will also be frustrated or angry and this is only natural.

 This decision has not been taken lightly.
 It is essential that we have the capacity available to act quickly to protect the most vulnerable in the city.
-We must support the Council to fulfil its statutory duties and for now this has to take priority over those with more general housing needs.
+We must support the Council to fulfil its statutory duties and for now this must take priority over those with more general housing needs.

 Payment of rent and service charges

+We recognise that tenants may have concerns around paying their rent and service charges now and be asking why they are continuing to be charged.
 The rent you pay goes directly to fund essential services linked to your tenancy.
-So if your circumstances have not changed please play your part by continuing to pay what you should.
+If your circumstances have not changed please play your part by continuing to pay what you should.